Last updated on January 17th, 2023 at 04:03 pm

 Narrow Gauge Trail

-The Narrow Gauge trail follows an old railway line.
+The Narrow Gauge trail follows the path the Manns Creek Railway used to take.
 This makes the trail wide enough to walk hand in hand while you soak up the views of the surrounding woods and stream.

 A swinging suspension bridge crosses Glade Creek along this trail.
 If you are not a fan of swinging bridges, you won’t have any issues crossing this bridge; it is super solid and swings very little.
 It is a great spot to get pictures of the water flowing over the rocks in the stream–and perhaps even a selfie!